byui-cse/cse450-course/source/module-02/discussion.md

 	<blockquote><p>Aside from the core marketing question Miguel mentioned, I'm wondering if there are other insights we could gain from our data.</p>
 	<p>I can look at the data and tell that some days of the week or some months produce better results than others.</p><p>I'm wondering if it's possible for us to see if those results are true for all customers, or if some types of customers respond better on certain days than others?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. This calls for a supervised learning approach.
-2. This calls for an unsupervised learning approach.
-3. This is more of an analytics question we can best answer through data analysis and visualization.
-4. Actually, reinforcement learning would probably be a better approach here.

 ### Data Privacy Laws